 - Path to BYO, secure environment while browsing online,

-- Isolation of host desktop from the guest desktop.
+- Isolation of the host desktop from the guest desktop.

 - Easy access for quick creating and running virtual machines so that anyone can run a virtual machine, but it offers only a single instance; you have to use different windows for using more examples.